taeho-kil/Scene-Text-Rectification/README.md

 Scene text images usually suffer from perspective distortions and hence their rectification has been an essential pre-processing step for many applications.
 Existing methods for scene text rectification mainly exploited the glyph property, which means that the characters in many languages have horizontal /vertical strokes and also some symmetric shapes.
-In this paper, we propose to use an additional properties that the characters need to be well aligned when rectified.
+We propose to use an additional properties that the characters need to be well aligned when rectified.
 Specifically, we propose a new method based on the cost function optimization which explicitly imposes alignment constraints on the rectified results.
 For this, character alignment as well as glyph properties are encoded in the proposed